This easy chicken marsala is a flavor-packed meal that has an incredibly creamy sauce and tender mushrooms.

 - Remove the chicken from the pan and put to the side.

-- Add 2 Tbsp of butter, mushrooms, and shallots to the pan.
+- Add 2 tablespoons of butter, shallots, and mushrooms to the pan.
 Cook until the mushrooms are lightly browned.

 - Next, add the marsala wine and bring to a simmer.
 Scrape the bottom of the pan to get all the flavor.

-- Add the cream and lemon juice, return to a simmer.
+- Add the oregano, cream, and lemon juice, return to a simmer.

-- Reheat the chicken in the pan for roughly 3-5 minutes.
+- Reheat the chicken in the pan with the sauce for roughly 3-5 minutes.

-- Lightly coating the chicken breast in flour is a great way to help thicken the sauce up.
+- Lightly coating the chicken breast in flour is a great way to help thicken the sauce.

-- If you’re a massive fan of the sauce, then you might want to double the amount for this dish.
-This recipe will produce just enough, but that might not be for some people.
+- If you are a massive fan of the sauce, then you might want to double the amount for this dish.
+This recipe will produce just enough, but you might want lots of sauce.

-- Use a meat thermometer if you're unsure whether the chicken is fully cooked.
+- Use a meat thermometer if you are unsure whether the chicken is fully cooked.
 I have always found the chicken to be ready by the time I serve the meal.
+The internal temperature of the chicken should be 75°C (165°F).

 Another creamy chicken recipe that I highly recommend trying is the creamy chicken skillet.
-It’s also paleo friendly, perfect if you’re trying to keep to a diet.
+The chicken skillet has a delicious coconut sauce and is loaded with vegetables and meat.
+It is also paleo-friendly, perfect if you are trying to keep to a diet.